benjinx/benjinx.github.io/_programming/seniorproduction-blogpost.md

 ---

-### Senior Production: Blog Nine – The End is Nigh
+### Senior Production: Blog Nine – The End is Neigh

 The end is finally in sight!
 But that also means the work load is going to be a nightmare now… Beta was due this week on Wednesday so we had to get as much in as possible as soon as we could.
 I received more audio from our Audio Designer and was able to pull a crazy long all night developer jam session on Tuesday night with the rest of the Engineering team.